Skip to content

 1. Mix three parts cold water with one part white vinegar in a large bowl.

-2. Add blueberries and soak for five to ten minutes.
+2. Add the blueberries and let them soak for five to ten minutes.

-3. Gently move the berries with your hands to softly remove dirt.
+3. Then gently move the berries with your hands to softly remove dirt.

 Cleaning with Baking Soda